-Beetroot produces showy sprouts with a slightly earthy flavour.
+Beetroot produces showy sprouts with a slightly earthy flavor.
 Not only are they very decorative in recipes, but they also enrich them with all the plant’s nutrients at their most vital moment.
 You can enhance them to salads and sandwiches or use them to decorate your veggie burgers, toast or stir-fries.

-It is a great anti-cancer foods due to its Biochanin A content and a powerful ally for asthmatics who can benefit from its high vitamin C content.
+It is a great anti-cancer food due to its Biochanin A content and a powerful ally for asthmatics who can benefit from its high vitamin C content.
 Its high levels of beta-carotene and antioxidants help protect the eyes from cataract formation and macular degeneration